Policy Number: 192

-The University of Texas Health Science Center at Houston (“university”) designates titles for its faculty positions that conform with those provided by The University of Texas System Board of Regents in Rule and Regulation 31001 Faculty Appointments and Titles.
+The University of Texas Health Science Center at Houston (“university”) designates titles for its academic positions that conform with those provided by The University of Texas System Board of Regents in Rule and Regulation 31001 Faculty Appointments and Titles.

-For information regarding appointment to these titles, refer to HOOP Policy 189 Faculty and Administrative and Professional Appointment and HOOP 167, Student Employment Appointments.
+For information regarding appointment to these titles, refer to HOOP 189, Faculty and Administrative and Professional Appointment and HOOP 167, Student Employment Appointments.

 1. Professor, Associate Professor, Assistant Professor

-Except for the title of Regental Professor, these are the only titles in which faculty members may hold tenure or be on tenure track.
+Except for the title of Regental Professor and Regents’ Research Scholar, these are the only titles in which faculty members may hold tenure or be on tenure track.

 B. Non-tenure Track Titles

 Denotes a probationary appointment as a faculty member, during which the scholarly competence, teaching performance, and professional promise of the individual will be evaluated.

-Describes teachers whose experience and qualifications are comparable to those of faculty members in non-tenured, tenure-track positions.
+Describes teachers whose teaching experience and qualifications are comparable to those of faculty members in non-tenured, tenure track positions.

 3. Senior Lecturer

-Applies to special teachers who will augment and complement regular teaching faculty, and whose experience and qualifications are comparable to those of faculty members in tenured positions.
+Applies to teachers who will augment and complement regular teaching faculty, and whose teaching experience and qualifications are comparable to those of faculty members in tenured positions.

 4. Distinguished Senior Lecturer

-Applies to special teachers who will augment and complement regular teaching faculty and whose teaching experience and qualifications demonstrate extraordinary service and performance.
+Applies to teachers who will augment and complement regular teaching faculty and whose teaching experience and qualifications demonstrate extraordinary service and performance.

 5. Assistant Instructor or Teaching Associate